Skip to main content

 const unit = xnew(Component, props);

-function Component(self, props) {
+function Component(unit, props) {

 // Define behavior here